 First, a couple of definitions, so we are all on the same page.

-is basically a type of specialized firewall with a configurable list of URLs.
+A Web Filter is basically a type of specialized firewall with a configurable list of URLs.
 Using a Web Filter, a Network Administrator can completely block specific web sites, or block complete categories of sites, such as pornography.

 A Traffic Shaper is typically deployed to change the priority of certain kinds of traffic.
 It is used where blocking traffic completely is not required, or is not an acceptable practice.
 For example, the mission of a typical Traffic Shaper might be to allow users to get into their Facebook accounts, and to limit their bandwidth so as to not overshadow other more important activities.
 With a shaper the idea is to limit (shape) the total amount of data traffic for a given category.